sahreal/kReservations/README.md

 ## Considerations/Future Considerations

+`* For purposes of expediancy this app has a temporary guest password.
+It will expire in one week. * `

 This was built on Chrome and I did not do cross-browser testing.
 Its not far from being mobile ready but could use some work, that would be the last step in really bringing this app full circle.

+Update docker-compose to allow local database testing on multiple machines.

 I had built out a schema and database in order to build a way for the user to actually store and then later retrieve their confirmations, but wanted to focus on other aspects of this app.